dojo/app/README.md

 #### Registry providers

 The registry provider can provide read-only registries for actions, stores and widgets.
-It's available under `app.registryProvider` and passed to widget factories as the `registryProvider` option.
+It's available under `app.registryProvider`, passed to action and widget factories as the `registryProvider` option, and used when configuring actions.

 Use `registryProvider.get('actions')` to get an action registry. `registryProvider.get('stores')` gives you a store registry, and `registryProvider.get('widgets')` a widget registry.